 Regardless, both groups of vice tourists are generating increasing bad will or outrage by the locals.
 There are even public campaigns and signs around town lashing out against both.
 If you’re in one of those groups of people, you are better off staying at home because they don’t want you here.

 First of all, if drugs or prostitutes are your primary motivation for travel, that’s pretty lame, to be honest.
 Medellin (and Colombia) has so much to offer and it goes well beyond those stereotypes.

 Second, know that by doing so, you will dramatically increase your odds of running into big problems here in terms of getting ripped off, robbed, drugged, or even killed (the few foreigners killed here in Medellin are like 90% linked with drug or sex tourism, while the other 10% is resisting a robbery).

 Scopolamine druggings (pretty much the most terrifying thing ever) are almost entirely linked to both, although it does also happen while just out having drinks (so never leave your drink unattended).

 Third, you give a terrible name to other travelers by doing this stuff.
-Honestly, I didn’t like Medellin much at first because I was surrounded by a bunch of these horrible tourists like the Russian chick who blew a hole in her nasal passage from doing so much cocaine in Medellin (the stuff isn’t cut here like it is in destination countries), or the American dude whose afternoon ritual was to go to the whorehouse before hanging out at the bar all night drinking dollar beers (the last part ain’t bad).
+Honestly, I didn’t like Medellin much at first because I was surrounded by a bunch of these horrible tourists like the Russian chick who blew a hole in her nasal passage from doing too much cocaine in Medellin, or the American dude whose afternoon ritual was to go to the whorehouse before hanging out at the bar all night drinking dollar beers (the last part ain’t bad).

 Once I got out of that shared living situation and started seeing more of the “real” Medellin, my opinion of the city changed almost instantly.